Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 }
 catch (ApiException e){};
 ```
-It will be included in the try and catch block to deal with any exceptions that could arise if the "prospectDocumentController" object fails to verify the document is signed that were anticipated to be returned.
-The proposed id will be passed as a parameter to the `ProspectDocumentPostAsync` method.
+It will be included in the try and catch block to deal with any exceptions that could arise if the "prospectDocumentController" object fails to verify the document is signed that was anticipated to be returned.
+The prospect id will be passed as a parameter to the `ProspectDocumentPostAsync` method.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### Parameters Detail